demczenko/Components/README.md

   so, if you want to add more containers for Title, you have to nest in inside tables.
   Check exmaples of HTML code inside Examples folder.

+# All components aligned by default to center